 2. Interrogate Their Process

 If you're a CEO starting from scratch, our personal branding for CEOs guide covers the essentials.
-For founders in earlier stages, check out personal branding for startup founders.
-To understand the broader market, see why CEOs are hiring media management.
+Founders in earlier stages should read personal branding for startup founders.
+If you want the broader market context, read why CEOs are hiring media management.
 Ready to invest in your authority?
 Explore The Green Room.